Background pattern

 Use in children and adolescents

-This medication is contraindicated in children under 12 years old.
+This medicine is contraindicated in children under 12 years of age.

 Pain reliever:

-Children 12 years of age or older should take 1 tablet every 6 hours, as needed.
-If the desired analgesic effect is not obtained, the dose can be increased to 2 tablets per dose, up to a maximum of 6 tablets in 24 hours.
+Children over 12 years of age should take 1 tablet every 6 hours, as needed.
+If the desired analgesic effect is not achieved, the dose can be increased to 2 tablets per dose, up to a maximum of 6 tablets in 24 hours.

-Children under 12 years of age should not take Codeisan, due to the risk of severe respiratory problems.
+Children under 12 years of age should not take Codeisan due to the risk of serious respiratory problems.

-Due to the fact that these patients may eliminate codeine more slowly, it may be necessary to adjust the dosage.
+Since these patients may eliminate codeine more slowly, a dose adjustment may be necessary.
 The maximum daily dose should be reduced and the administration interval increased.
 The dose should be individualized for each patient.

 If you take more Codeisan than you should: